What’s Good for the Planet, is Good for You

 Animal agriculture puts a heavy strain on many of the Earth’s finite land, water and energy resources.
 In order to accommodate the 70 billion animals raised annually for human consumption, a third of the planet’s ice-free land surface, as well as nearly sixteen percent of global freshwater, is devoted to growing livestock.
 Furthermore, a third of worldwide grain production is used to feed livestock.
 By 2050, consumption of meat and dairy products is expected to rise 76 and 64 percent respectively, which will increase the resource burden from the industry.
 Cattle are by far the biggest source of emissions from animal agriculture, with one recent study showing that in an average American diet, beef consumption creates 1,984 pounds of CO2e annually.
 Replacing beef with plants would reduce that figure 96 percent, bringing it down to just 73 pounds of CO2e.

 “There’s no other choice.
 Meat and dairy production in the countries where the top 35 companies dominate must be significantly reduced.” says Josh Gabbatiss, Science Corespondent at the Independent.
 It is clear that reducing meat and dairy consumption has become an urgent issue.
 Also, there is no question that limiting meat consumption would benefit the planet.
+According to many researchers including the Lancet Commission, factory farming and big agricultural practices are not sustainable and we are already heading for a food crisis.
+In the following On Contact video this is explained in detail:

 Further, “it is the position of the Academy of Nutrition and Dietetics that vegetarian diets can provide health benefits in the prevention and treatment of certain health conditions, including atherosclerosis, type 2 diabetes, hypertension, and obesity.” – AND